indygreg/zippylog/README.md

 ## Installing

-Step 1 is to grab the code.
-Either clone the git repository or find the _Download Source_ link github to grab an archive.
+1. Grab the source code.
+Either clone the git repository or find the _Download Source_ link on github to grab an archive.
 Hopefully that's a one-time process.

+2. Install Python tools and modules.

+`python setup.py install`

+You should now have a `binlog_compile` script available on your system.

+## Defining Messages

-Next, you'll need to create Protocol Buffer message definitions for the events you wish to log.
+Next, you'll need to create your domain-specific Protocol Buffer message definitions for the events, messages, etc you wish to record.

 Start by creating a directory to hold your definitions.